Bi-altermagnetism unveiled by sublattice-specific circular dichroism in resonant inelastic X-ray scattering

 Finally, we discuss the possible spin- and orbital-entangled nature of the low-energy excitations and the ground state of \fmo, within the ionic Fe$^{2+}$ model picture.
 The divalent Fe at the quasi-octahedral site adopts the $^5T_2$ ground-state multiplet, which hosts active spin and orbital degrees of freedom in the absence of spin-orbit coupling (SOC) within the Fe 3$d$ shell~\cite{Wei2025}.
 SOC splits the $^5T_2$ state into triplet, quintet, and septet states with effective angular momentum $J_{\rm eff}=1$, 2, and 3 (the lowest $J_{\rm eff}=1$ state being $T_{1g}$), as illustrated in Fig.~4{\bf a}~\cite{Lotgering1962}.
 For an atomic SOC constant $\zeta$, the energy separations between $J_{\rm eff}=1$ and 2, and between 2 and 3, are approximately $\zeta/2$ and $3\zeta/4$, respectively, in the first-order approximation (see the Supplementary Information).
 In the second-order approximation, the $J_{\rm eff}=2$ and 3 states are further split into substates.
-Figures 4{\bf b} and 4{\bf c} present the low-energy RIXS spectra and corresponding intensity map as functions of incident photon energy, revealing spin-orbital excitations within the $^{5}T_2$ manifold.
-We fit the low-energy spectra with two components corresponding to transitions from the ground-state triplet to the quintet and septet states, and found that their energy ratio is close to 2:3---consistent with the prediction of the zero-order approximation (see Fig.~S4).
-Together with the simulation of RIXS presented in the Supplementary Information, which shows only a marginal role of the trigonal distortion effect, our result indicates that the low-energy excitations exhibit spin-orbit $J_{\rm eff}$ character.
+Figures 4{\bf b} and 4{\bf c} present the low-energy RIXS spectra and corresponding intensity map as functions of incident photon energy, covering the $^{5}T_2$ manifold.
+Assuming that $J_{\rm eff}$ provides a good description within this manifold, consistent with our simulations and previous DFT-based model~\cite{Stanislavchuk2020}, and that the effect of possible trigonal distortion is marginal in the RIXS-CD spectrum as demonstrated in the Supplementary Information, we fit the low-energy feature using two components.
+The resulting energy spacing follows a 2:3 ratio (see Fig.~S5), compatible with this picture.

 The tetrahedral site, adopting the $^5E$ ground state, does not yield significant splitting by SOC, and its excitation remains well below 50~meV in the altermagnetically ordered phase, which has allowed us to attribute feature A predominantly to the octahedral site.
 While SOC leads to a singlet ground state $A_1$, the Weiss (exchange) field in the ordered phase generates a large magnetic moment, indicating Van Vleck-type magnetism at the $T_d$ site.
 Moreover, the ground state possesses not only spin but also orbital angular momentum, owing to the active orbital degrees of freedom, with the orbital contribution amounting to about 20\% of the spin moment in the ionic model employed (see Supplementary Information for details).
 The conventional concept of altermagnetism rests on the non-relativistic limit, where spin and orbital degrees of freedom are decoupled.
 Furthermore, in many transition-metal compounds, the orbital moments are often quenched in the low-energy manifold, as in established altermagnets such as $\alpha$-MnTe and CrSb.
 Our result highlights \fmo as a rare example among transition-metal altermagnets that retain active orbital magnetism.